pieterdd/release-maker/README.md

 Installation
 ------------

-Nothing fancy.
 You can run `setup.py` in the same way that you would with other Python packages.
+For your convenience, we've included a `prepare_release` symlink.
+If you make sure that this command is reachable from your environment's `PATH` variable, you can invoke it from any directory.

 How it works